ShalikAI/Isaac-Sim-Mobility-Gen-Tutorial/README.md

 <a id="usage"></a>
 ## 👍 Basic Usage

-Below details a typical workflow for collecting data with MobilityGen.
+Below details a typical workflow for collecting data with Isaac-Sim-Mobility-Gen-Tutorial.

 ### Step 1 - Launch Isaac Sim

 1. Navigate to the repo root

     ```bash
-    cd MobilityGen
+    cd Isaac-Sim-Mobility-Gen-Tutorial
     ```

 2. Launch Isaac Sim with required extensions enabled by calling